AaronErhardt/AaronErhardt.github.io/relm4-book/src/message_handler.md

 ### The includes

 In this example, the includes are a little special.
-We have two kinds of senders: one sender that's used by Relm4 (`relm4::Sender`) and the sender we use for the message handler (`tokio::sync::mpsc::Sender`).
+We have two kind of senders: one sender that's used by Relm4 (`relm4::Sender`) and the sender we use for the message handler (`tokio::sync::mpsc::Sender`).
 Because both are called `Sender` by default we rename the latter to `TokioSender` in the last line of the includes.

 ```rust,no_run,noplayground
 {{#include ../listings/message_handler.rs:include }}